Menkoi/Backrooms/README.md

 # Backrooms Game
 ![badmath](https://img.shields.io/badge/License-MIT-blue)

-Video demo: []

 **The framerate will depend on your hardware system specifications**

 ## Description
 My final project for Harvard CS50 course is a small 3D game loosely based off of the backrooms creepypasta.
 The game is in first person and uses the mouse and WASD keys to move around the world.

-The goal is to find the Walter sphere and using the physics engine, bump walter into the hidden cube.
+The goal is to find the Walter sphere and using the physics engine, bump Walter into the hidden cube.

 **Not all walls are made the same**